Robust Maximum Capture Facility Location under Random Utility Maximization Models: Robust MCP

 \subsection{Robust MCP under MNL}

-Under the MNL choice model, the deterministic MCP has a concave objective function \citep{BenaHans02}, making it exactly solvable by an outer-approximation algorithm \citep{MaiLodi2020_OA}.
-In the following, we show that it is also the case for our robust model.
+Under the MNL choice model, the deterministic MCP has a concave objective function \citep{BenaHans02}, making it solvable by an exact method such as the outer-approximation algorithms \citep{Ljubic2018outer, MaiLodi2020_OA}.
+In the following, we show that it is the case for our robust model.
 First, recall that under the MNL model, the CPGF becomes

-\begin{proposition}[Concavity under the MNL model] $f^{\WC}(\bx)$ is concave in $\bx$. \end{proposition} The claim can be verified using the result that minimization will preserve the concavity.
+\begin{proposition}[Concavity under the MNL model] $f^{\WC}(\bx)$ is concave in $\bx$. \end{proposition} The claim can be obviously verified based on the fact that minimization will preserve the concavity.
 That is, if we define (for ease of notation)